avilum/secimport/docs/CLI.md

 Python 3.10.0 (default, Mar 19 2023, 08:34:46) [GCC 9.4.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 >>> import this
-The Zen of Python, by Tim Peters

-Beautiful is better than ugly.
-Explicit is better than implicit.
-Simple is better than complex.
-Complex is better than complicated.
-Flat is better than nested.
-Sparse is better than dense.
-Readability counts.
-Special cases aren't special enough to break the rules.
-Although practicality beats purity.
-Errors should never pass silently.
-Unless explicitly silenced.
-In the face of ambiguity, refuse the temptation to guess.
-There should be one-- and preferably only one --obvious way to do it.
-Although that way may not be obvious at first unless you're Dutch.
-Now is better than never.
-Although never is often better than *right* now.
-If the implementation is hard to explain, it's a bad idea.
-If the implementation is easy to explain, it may be a good idea.
-Namespaces are one honking great idea -- let's do more of those!
 >>>
  TRACING DONE;
  >>> secimport build